 - Separation

-This stage of the process is about fully letting go of our old life and identity.
+This Separation stage is about coming to terms with letting go of our previous life and identity.

 . - Liminal or Threshold Stage

 Here we cross the threshold and step into our new life.
-Our old identity has gone but the new one hasn’t yet formed so we’re in a kind of limbo, no man’s land.
+Our old identity has gone but our new identity hasn’t yet formed so we’re in a kind of limbo, a no man’s land.

 . - Consolidation Stage

-Here the process is about establishing our new role and identity and weaving its different parts together.
+Here the process is about consolidating our new role and identity by weaving its different elements together.

-These three stages of psychological and emotional transition accompany every major change we live through.
+These three stages of psychological and emotional transition accompany every major change in our lives.

 And as the change guru William Bridges puts it: